aws-samples/amazon-dynamodb-implementing-priority-queuing/README.md

       > ready                                       [Make the record ready for the shipment]
       > enqueue | en                                [Enqueue current ID]
       > peek                                        [Peek the Shipment from the Queue .. it will replace the current ID with the peeked one]
-      > done                                        [Simulate successfull record processing completion ... remove from the queue]
+      > done                                        [Simulate successful record processing completion ... remove from the queue]
       > fail                                        [Simulate failed record's processing ... put back to the queue; needs to be peeked again]
       > invalid                                     [Remove record from the regular queue to dead letter queue (DLQ) for manual fix]
     > id                                            [Reverting back to the standard CLI's system operational mode]